Get Ready For Summer Safely

 Finally, the weather is starting to change and summer is definitely in the air.
 At least here in Portugal it is anyway.
 And as the sunshine starts bringing the heat, it’s time to step up our game in the protection department.
-In an effort to try to avoid the conventional, chemical ladened options I’ve put together a list of the best organic sunscreen for kids this year.
+But what is the best organic sunscreen for babies?

 Sunscreen is one of the biggest offenders when it comes to hidden toxicity.
 Conventional sunscreens contain ingredients that are absorbed through the skin into the bloodstream and have been linked to allergies and endocrine disruption, which basically means that they can mess with your hormonal system.